What are logbook loans? Will I qualify? Is my car suitable?

 Your car / vehicle must have a high enough “trade value” (the amount of money you would get if you part-exchanged your car at a garage) to cover the value of the loan.
 In general, the more your car is worth the more money you can borrow.
 Any vehicle you are thinking of using as security must be in a reasonable condition and road-worthy.

 You must be named as the owner on your car’s V5 registration document and your vehicle must be insured, have a valid MOT and it must be taxed – vehicles on “SORN” cannot be used as security.
 To make life easy we will confirm these things online before approving your loan so won’t need to send us any documents!

 To get a logbook loan you must be at least 18 years old, live in England or Wales, and be able to afford the monthly loan repayments – all good lenders will make sure that the repayments are affordable before they provide you with a loan.

 You can get a logbook loan if you have a poor credit history, but you cannot get a logbook loan if you are currently in a debt management plan, have a live IVA or you have been declared bankrupt.

 Logbook loans for cars on finance

 Getting logbook loans for cars on finance can be tricky, but it is not impossible.
 In general, any vehicle being used as security for a logbook loan must be free from finance although it may still be possible to use the car / vehicle if there is a small amount of finance left on it.
 In order to do so, the amount of outstanding finance would need to be added to the amount of the logbook loan, then the additional funds are used to pay off the remaining finance.
-We prefer to avoid doing this as our interest rates are normally higher than those of the outstanding finance, so paying it off with the logbook loan is usually more expensive for you.
+We recommend avoiding doing this as the interest rates are normally higher than those of the outstanding finance, so paying it off with the logbook loan is usually more expensive for you.